AwaNoodle/buildingAppWithDocker/README.md

 > npm init
 ```

 You will be asked some details about your project.
-You can press enter for all of the questions to produce a default **project.json**.
+You can press enter for all of the questions to produce a default **package.json**.

+**Note**: If you get stuck or want a reference, the example application files are in **exercises/exercise2/example**.

 To make it easier to develop our API, we can use Express.js to give us a mechanism to declare routes and handle calls into them.
 We will need to include some packages to do this and we do this via NPM.
 On the command line: